yhtzd/skyloft-sosp24-ae/README.md

 ```config
 GRUB_CMDLINE_LINUX="isolcpus=0-21,48-69 nohz_full=0-21,48-69 intel_iommu=off nopat watchdog_thresh=0"
 ```

+The Skyloft kernel module need to be installed with the corresponding CPU_LIST argument, which is the default value set in the kmod Makefile.

 The `run_synthetic_lc.sh` script runs a single synthetic LC app (`shinjuku`), iterating over different target throughput, with the following parameters: